Home Depot, Inc.

 In February 2026, we announced a 1.3% increase in our quarterly cash dividend to $2.33 per share.

-Our inventory turnover ratio was 4.4 times at the end of fiscal 2025, compared to 4.7 times at the end of fiscal 2024.
-The decrease in our inventory turnover ratio was primarily driven by higher average inventory levels during fiscal 2025.
+Our inventory turnover ratio was 4.2 times at the end of the first quarter of fiscal 2026, compared to 4.3 times at the end of the first quarter of fiscal 2025.
+The decrease in our inventory turnover ratio was primarily driven by higher average inventory levels during the first three months of fiscal 2026.

-During fiscal 2025, we opened ten new stores in the U.S. and two new stores in Mexico, resulting in a total store count of 2,359 at February 1, 2026.
-A total of 324 of our stores, or 13.7%, were located in Canada and Mexico.
-At the end of fiscal 2025, we also operated over 1,250 locations within our SRS non-reportable operating segments throughout the U.S. and Canada.
+During the first three months of fiscal 2026, we opened one new store in the U.S. and one new store in Mexico, resulting in a total store count of 2,361 at May 3, 2026.
+A total of 325 stores, or 13.8%, were located in Canada and Mexico.
+At the end of the first quarter of fiscal 2026, we also operated over 1,280 locations within our SRS non-reportable operating segments throughout the U.S. and Canada.

 Tariffs and Other Trade Policy Matters

-As trade policy discussions are ongoing and related developments continue to evolve, we cannot predict with certainty their ultimate impact on our business in future periods, including our results of operations and cash flows.
+As tariff and trade policy discussions are ongoing and related matters continue to evolve, we cannot predict with certainty their ultimate impact on our business in future periods, including our results of operations and cash flows.
 For more information on these risks and uncertainties see Part I, Item 1A.
-“Risk Factors.”
+“Risk Factors” of our 2025 Form 10-K.

 RESULTS OF OPERATIONS